pwoofy/pwoofy.github.io/_posts/2025-09-12-secretuniverse.md

         <li>Official Solution: "Follow the instructions given in LaunchData attached to friend invites."</li>
         <li>Unlocks: ID Neighbors</li>
     </ul>
     <p>This one is a bit funny.
 If you know how to intercept LaunchData as Roblox starts, this will be easy for you.
-When you invite someone from the board, 2 API requests get called.
+When you invite someone from the Horrible Invite Booth, 2 API requests get called.
 1 of the API is a link-resolve request, where in the response, you will get "pastel blue_concrete_bullseye_linked sword_reveal thyself, secret!.
 Seeing this, you can figure out what to do.
 Go to the Ultraviolet baseplate changer, set the color to pastel blue, set the material to the concrete, stand in the middle of the bullseye while holding a linked sword, and say in the chat "reveal thyself, secret!</p>
 </div>
 <br>